AbhilashMathews/gp_extras_applications/README.md

     cd gp_extras
     python setup.py install

 The multidimensional adaptive Gaussian process code is applied on experimental data with a few examples of potential outputs displayed below.
 Corresponding codes necessary for the creation of similar plots can be found [here](https://github.com/AbhilashMathews/gp_extras_applications/tree/master/codes).
 One example capability of this tool is the fitting of noisy multidimensional data as visualized below for both electron density and temperature measurements.
-This can yield time-varying plasma profiles and corresponding gradients with uncertainties.
+This can yield time-varying plasma profiles and associated gradients with uncertainties.

 ![Output sample](https://github.com/AbhilashMathews/gp_extras_applications/blob/master/outputs/2D_GPR-1160718013.gif)